 One of the top things on most foodie’s bucket lists is to take cooking classes in Italy.
 We dream of making tender, homemade pasta and rich meaty tomato sauces, drinking wine from Tuscany and eating briny olives and antipasto on the terrace overlooking the vineyards.
 This experience can be found all over Italy — there’s no shortage of cooking schools and wine tasting tours.

-The International Kitchen offers a 4-6 day cooking class called A Classic Tuscan Table with Chef Claudio, which explores classic cooking techniques while introducing you to the Tuscany region and its abundance of acclaimed wines.
+Cook Eat Discover offers a 4-7 day cooking retreat , which explores classic cooking techniques while introducing you to the Tuscany region and its abundance of acclaimed wines and local products.

 If you’ve been to Spain, you already know that the entire country is vastly rich in culture, heritage, and especially products and foods that are specific to each micro region.
 Catalunya is one of those regions, and the amount of unique products, recipes and foods you can find there is astounding.